flutter/website/src/docs/development/tools/hot-reload.md

 versus a hot restart.

 {{site.alert.note}}
-  As of SDK 1.17, you can switch a widget from a `StatefulWidget` to a `StatelessWidget` (or the reverse), without requiring a hot restart.
+  As of Flutter 1.17, you can switch a widget from a `StatefulWidget` to a `StatelessWidget`
+  (or the reverse), without requiring a hot restart.
 {{site.alert.end}}

-## Recent code change is included but app state is excluded
+### Recent code change is included but app state is excluded

 In Dart, [static fields are lazily initialized][const-new].
 This means that the first time you run a Flutter app and a